 Update, March 7th, 2017: Here is the pictures for the pieces with the slots engraved out for the roads.
 This is an option on our Kickstarter!
 The end idea is to have an area for the settlements and cities to fit nicely into as well.
 These tests were done on plywood… so the end result would end up looking much nicer!

-Update, March 7th, 2017: Here is the design of the sea hexagons for seafarers.
-YES we are doing seafarers now.
+Update, March 7th, 2017: Here is the design of the sea hexagons that can be used for seafarers, or any game you need ocean hexagons for.
 I have been posting it all over our Facebook, haven’t had a chance to update my blog as I was in CO for business.
 Anyways, here is what we have so far.
 I am working on the gold hexagon today (hopefully I can finish), and I will post pictures once I have it done!
 Also, these hexagons have not been cleaned or had any shellac put on them (hence the dark areas in certain spots).

 Update, March 10th, 2017: We decided we are going to be making boxes today.
 They will not be laser cut, but hand made, to insure that they are well made.
 Like everything else, we decided on hardwood, none of that crumby plywood.
 We are also going to make the 6 different colored cloth bags to hold the different players tokens in. *picture to come later*